Home /Compare /Orange vs Tangerine

 Can you use orange and tangerine together?+

-Yes, they can work well together in a monochromatic or analogous palette since they're both blue-green colors.
-Their contrast ratio is 1.06:1.
-Use orange as the dominant/darker color and tangerine as the accent or highlight.
+Yes.
+Both orange and tangerine are orange shades, so they pair naturally in a monochromatic palette.
+Use orange as the dominant color and tangerine as the accent or highlight.

 What is the hex code for orange?+